PittNet Wi-Fi: Connecting your Apple TV

 - An Apple computer running macOS 10.14 or higher.

-- Micro USB or USB-C cable (for older models with USB port) or the Apple TV and macOS computer on the same wired or Wi-Fi network (for new models without USB port).
+- Micro USB or USB-C cable (older models) or an Apple TV and macOS computer on the same wired or Wi-Fi network (new models).

 - Apple TV and macOS Computer updated with current software versions.